ankilab/HANCOCK_MultimodalDataset/README.md

 ## Multimodal feature extraction
+This step is optional, as we already provide the extracted features in the `feature' directory.

 To better understand the multimodal data, we extracted features from different modalities and concatenated them to vectors, termed multimodal patient vectors.
 These vectors were used for the following: